lab-brussels-1/The-first-group/planning/development-strategy.md

 ### Introduction: HTML

-- a section with some general information about the project and helpful links
+- "summary-info" section
+- class .fascinating-words

 ### Introduction: CSS

-- styling to make the text look fancy
+- styling with "fantasy" font

 ---

-## Main Info
+## Content

 > "As a user I can learn about trees"

-There should be enough information that the user can learn the basics about trees.

-- [ ] _there is a main text in the page with helpful info and links_
+Since it is a home page we don't place much content but there should be links to the content with clear description.

+- [ ] _there are links to different sources providing content about trees_

-### Main Info: HTML
+### Content: HTML

-- Main text: a section with some general information about the project
+- main info:a section with some general information about the project
+- article section "main-info"
-- Extra Info Links: a list of links
+- list of links combined in class "interesting-things"

 ### Main Info: CSS